 Pierantonio summarised Sinopoli et al. (2020) which assessed the FAD situation in the Mediterranean Sea.
-In the Mediterranean Sea, this activity is widespread in southern Italy, Tunisia, Malta and Majorca (Spain).
+This activity is widespread in southern Italy, Tunisia, Malta and Majorca (Spain).
 Sinopoli and colleagues estimated that every year, for at least 30 years, about 60,000 FADs have been placed at sea and in most cases are not recovered.
 In their study, they estimate that approximately 1.6 million FADs were abandoned in the Mediterranean Sea between 1961 and 2017.
-The largest fishing areas are off Malta (34,465km2) and Tunisia (23,033km2).
+The largest fishing areas are off Malta (34,465km) and Tunisia (23,033km).
 The greatest numbers of abandoned plastic sheets (452,742) and concrete blocks (905,483) were estimated to be around Tunisia, while the greatest amount, in terms of length, of polyethylene cable (399,423km) was estimated to be around Sicily.
-The authors of the study discuss how the legislation on the use of Mediterranean FADs is still poor and does not address environmental issues and emphasise that, overall, reducing the number of FADs and introducing new types of FADs on the environment and resources.
+The authors of the study discuss how the legislation on the use of Mediterranean FADs is still poor and does not address environmental issues and they emphasise that, overall, reducing the number of FADs and introducing new types of FADs equipped with specific technological systems appear to be the most suitable strategies to mitigate the impact of FADs on the environment and resources.